Route map: London to Sarajevo & Mostar by train

 Ride the train to the Balkans

 A train journey across Europe from the UK to Sarajevo is a real adventure, yet it's safe, comfortable and affordable.
-You can leave London in the morning on day 1 and arrive in Sarajevo in the early evening of day 2, travelling via Paris, Munich and Zagreb as shown on the route map below.
-This page will help you plan the journey and buy your tickets.
+You can leave London in the morning on day 1 and arrive in Sarajevo in the early evening of day 2, travelling via Paris, Stuttgart and Zagreb as shown on the route map below.
+This page explains how.

 Train times, tickets & information